bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

 **User Stories for Epic 5:**

 **1. Story 5.1: Conversational AI Request for Short-Form Video Concept/Script**
-    * **User Story:** "As a Tenant, I want to be able to request a concept or script for a short-form video (e.g., for TikTok, Reels) via the conversational Orchestrator AI by providing a topic, key message, desired length indication (e.g., 'around 30 seconds'), or an idea from my Ideabank, so that I can get initial creative direction and a structural outline for a video."
+    * **User Story:** "As a Tenant, I want to be able to request a concept or script for a short-form video (e.g., for TikTok, Reels) via the conversational Orchestrator Kroid by providing a topic, key message, desired length indication (e.g., 'around 30 seconds'), or an idea from my Ideabank, so that I can get initial creative direction and a structural outline for a video."
     * **Acceptance Criteria (ACs):**
-        * **AC1:** The Orchestrator AI chat interface accepts natural language requests for short-form video concepts or scripts.
+        * **AC1:** The Orchestrator Kroid chat interface accepts natural language requests for short-form video concepts or scripts.
         * **AC2:** The user can specify a topic, key message, an approximate desired length, or reference an existing idea from their Ideabank.
         * **AC3:** The request is successfully submitted to the backend for processing.
-        * **AC4:** The user receives an acknowledgement from the Orchestrator AI that the video concept/script generation has started.
+        * **AC4:** The user receives an acknowledgement from the Orchestrator Kroid that the video concept/script generation has started.

 **2. Story 5.2: AI Generation of Video Concept/Script with "Faceless Video" Suggestions**
     * **User Story:** "As the System (Konmashi AI), based on the tenant's request and brand identity, I want to generate a concept outline and/or a brief script for a short-form video, including actionable suggestions for a 'faceless video' production approach (e.g., types of stock footage to intersperse, suggested voiceover tone/style, ideas for on-screen text or simple graphics), so that the tenant receives a structured and practical starting point for creating simple video content."